 Don’t Muddy The Waters

 Your personal time is sacred, and you should treat it as such.
 You would be annoyed if a client contacted you on your vacation, so the same should apply to checking emails at home.
-The fact that your device is always connected to the internet makes it more challenging, yet it’s possible by setting screen time boundaries or having a work phone that’s different from your personal device.
-Speaking of clients, please make sure to explain when you have time off to stop them from nagging you unnecessarily.
+The fact that your device is always connected to the internet makes it more challenging, but it’s possible by setting screen time boundaries or using a work phone separate from your personal device.
+Speaking of clients, please make sure to let them know when you have time off so they don’t nag you unnecessarily.

 Michael Hyatt and Megan Hyatt Miller know we can do better because he's seen it in his more than four decades as a successful executive and a loving and present husband and father.